-Project Area Describe how the Project Area meets the eligibility requirements listed Profile in the TCC Program Guidelines, including priority populations and geographic area (in square miles).
-Provide a description of the Project Area and the neighborhoods where the Projects will be located Describe the community's needs, including the Project Area's public health, environmental, and economic challenges.
-Proposed Summarize the proposed Strategies and Projects and describe how Strategies and they will improve outcomes for priority populations in the Project Area.
-Projects Describe how the proposal addresses health and racial equity in the impacted community.
-Key Questions to Answer: How do the Projects achieve significant reductions in greenhouse gas emissions, improve public health and environmental benefits, and/or expand economic opportunity and shared prosperity?
-How do the proposed Projects promote infill development and equity, encourage location and resource efficient new development, and/or preserve/enhance environmental and agricultural lands?
+- Describe how the Planning/Project Area meets the eligibility requirements listed in the TCC Program Guidelines, including priority populations and geographic area (in square miles). - Provide a description of the Planning/Project Area and the neighborhoods the planning activities will focus on or where the Projects will be located - Describe the community's needs, including the Planning/Project Area's public health, environmental, and economic challenges.

+Proposed Planning Activities/ Strategies and Projects

+- Summarize the proposed Planning Activities/Strategies and Projects and describe how they will improve outcomes for priority populations in the Planning/Project Area. - Describe how the proposal addresses health and racial equity in the impacted community.

+Key Questions to Answer:

+- How do the Planning Activities/Projects achieve significant reductions in greenhouse gas emissions, improve public health and environmental benefits, and/or expand economic opportunity and shared prosperity? - How do the proposed Planning Activities/Projects promote infill development and equity, encourage location and resource efficient new development, and/or preserve/enhance environmental and agricultural lands?